-Certain Sub-Funds are categorised as Article 8 (promote environmental and/or social characteristics) or Article 9 (sustainable investment objective) under the EU Sustainable Finance Disclosure Regulation ("EU SFDR").
+Certain Sub-Funds are categorised as Article 8 (i.e. they promote environmental and/or social characteristics) or Article 9 (i.e. they have sustainable investment as their objective) under the SFDR.
 Please refer to the list of Sub-Funds under "General Information" below to identify the Article 8 and Article 9 Sub-Funds.
-Article 8 and Article 9 Sub-Funds are required to disclose information in relation to their environmental and/or social characteristics or sustainable investment objective, as relevant, in a template annex as prescribed under the EU SFDR rules.
-These templates are consolidated into the relevant Sub-Fund Supplement, more specifically, at the back of / annexed to the Supplement itself.
+Article 8 and Article 9 Sub-Funds are required to disclose information in relation to their environmental and/or social characteristics or sustainable investment objective, as relevant, in a template annex as prescribed under the SFDR rules.
+These templates are consolidated into the Relevant Supplement, more specifically, at the back of / annexed to the Supplement itself.